Linear-Time $(1+\varepsilon)$-Approximation Algorithms for Two-Line-Center Problems: Ingredients

 Consider the slab $\sigma(p, q; p_i)$ and the set $S \setminus \sigma(p, q; p_i)$ for $1 \le i \le n$.
-Observe that as $i$ increases, the width $w(\sigma(p, q; p_i))$ increases, while $width(S \setminus \sigma(p, q; p_i))$ decreases\footnote{Throughout this section, we refer to a non-decreasing (resp., non-increasing) function simply as an increasing (resp., decreasing) function.}.
-Using this monotonicity, we can find an index $i$ that minimizes the unimodal function
+Observe that as $i$ increases, the width $w(\sigma(p, q; p_i))$ increases, while $\width(S \setminus \sigma(p, q; p_i))$ decreases\footnote{Throughout this section, we refer to a non-decreasing (resp., non-increasing) function simply as an increasing (resp., decreasing) function.}.
+Using this monotonicity, we can find an index $i$ that minimizes the unimodal function $\max\{ w(\sigma(p, q; p_i)), \width(S \setminus \sigma(p, q; p_i)) \}$.

-More specifically, at each step of the binary search over a range of indices $[s, e] \subseteq [1, n]$, we compute the median index $m$ and evaluate $w(\sigma(p, q; p_m))$ and $width(S \setminus \sigma(p, q; p_m))$.
-If $w(\sigma(p, q; p_m)) \ge width(S \setminus \sigma(p, q; p_m))$, we set the range to $[s, m]$.
+More specifically, at each step of the binary search over a range of indices $[s, e] \subseteq [1, n]$, we compute the median index $m$ and evaluate $w(\sigma(p, q; p_m))$ and $\width(S \setminus \sigma(p, q; p_m))$.
+If $w(\sigma(p, q; p_m)) \ge \width(S \setminus \sigma(p, q; p_m))$, we set the range to $[s, m]$.
 Otherwise, we set it to $[m, e]$.
 Let $j$ be the index obtained by the binary search.
-Observe that $j$ minimizes $\max\{ w(\sigma(p, q; p_i)), width(S \setminus \sigma(p, q; p_i)) \}$ over all $1\le i \le n$.
-By Lemma~\ref{lem:10apx_existence}, we have
+Observe that $j$ minimizes $\max\{ w(\sigma(p, q; p_i)), \width(S \setminus \sigma(p, q; p_i)) \}$ over all $1\le i \le n$.
+By Lemma~\ref{lem:10apx_existence}, we have $\max\{ w(\sigma(p, q; p_j)), \width(S \setminus \sigma(p, q; p_j)) \} \le 10w^*$.

-Note that the time required in each step is dominated by computing $width(S \setminus \sigma(p, q; p_m))$, which takes $O(n \log n)$ time~\cite{Shamos:1978:CG:width}.
+Note that the time required in each step is dominated by computing $\width(S \setminus \sigma(p, q; p_m))$, which takes $O(n \log n)$ time~\cite{Shamos:1978:CG:width}.
 Therefore, the overall running time is $O(n \log^2 n)$.

 To reduce the time complexity, we avoid computing ${width}(S \setminus \sigma(p, q; p_m))$ from scratch at every step by sacrificing exactness.
 We remark that the authors in~\cite{agarwalTwo} presented an $O(n \log n)$-time binary search algorithm by reducing the time for each step to $O(n)$.
 We present an $O(n)$-time binary search algorithm in which each step takes time linear in the size of the current range of indices, even when the points are not sorted.

-We first recall an $O(n)$-time algorithm that incrementally computes a $6$-approximation\footnote{The algorithm in~\cite{chan2006faster} maintains a $(5+\eps)$-approximation of the minimum width for a fixed $\eps>0$.
-For simplicity, we maintain a $6$-approximation.} of the width of a point set.
+Our algorithm uses the following incremental algorithm that computes a $6$-approximation of the width of a point set.

-\begin{theorem}[Theorem A.3 of \cite{chan2006faster}] Given a stream of points in the plane, we can maintain a $6$-approximation of the width with $O(1)$ space and update time. \end{theorem}
+\begin{restatable}[Theorem A.3 of \cite{chan2006faster}]{theorem}{sixapx} Given an online sequence of points in the plane, we can maintain a $6$-approximation of the width with $O(1)$ space and update time. \end{restatable}